ChemeketaCS/csweb/content/courses/cs160/202020_31159/week05.md

 ## Programming

 * Complete [Code.org](https://studio.code.org/home) Unit 5, Ch 1, Lesson 4, Parts 1-27.
+* For more practice mentally simulating variables, check out the Variable Practice worksheet in the Class Files.
 * Complete [Code.org](https://studio.code.org/home) Unit 5, Ch 1, Lesson 5, Parts 1-6, 8-20 (You can skip part 7).

     Hint: if you are stuck on figuring out the bug in part 6, you can skip ahead to part 8... it will explain the idea.